manublanco/CRM_REST_API/README.md

 ## SETUP

 This application is made with Spring-boot so it is very easy to install and run.
-Also, I used an H2 Database and there is no need to configure nothing else.
-The only thing you need to do is run this command:
+Also, I used an H2 Database and there is no need to configure anything else.
+The only thing you need to do is run this command inside the project folder (I assume you already have a Maven installation in your computer) :
-> `mvn spring-boot:run`
+> `mvn clean spring-boot:run`

 ## AUTHENTICATION AND AUTHORIZATION

 All the endpoints needs basic authentication with username and password to run.
 There are two different roles in this app, user role and admin role.
 An user can create customers, update customers, get info of customers and delete customers.
 An admin can do all the operations with customers and also create users, delete users, update users, get users info and also can grant admin role to another user.

-At init 3 different users are created(1 ADMIN and 2 USERS).
+At init the app creates 3 different users (1 ADMIN and 2 USERS).

 |  USERNAME|PASSWORD  |ROLE|
 |--|--|--|